whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/example-services-ifttt.md

 In this tutorial, we’ll answer your questions and help get your service up and running on the IFTTT Platform quickly by creating a simple service.
 We'll verify that the service is working by using the IFTTT endpoint tests.
 If you'd prefer, feel free to skim over this section or dive right into the [Service API Reference](https://ifttt.com/docs/api_reference)!

-_Note: Deleting the Hello World service is not recommended unless you have another service under your organization.
-Click [here](https://platform.ifttt.com/services/create_default) to recreate the Hello World service if you're having issues accessing the IFTTT Platform._
+*Note: Deleting the Hello World service is not recommended unless you have another service under your organization.
+Click [here](https://platform.ifttt.com/services/create_default) to recreate the Hello World service if you're having issues accessing the IFTTT Platform.*

-### Getting started with Ruby on Rails
+### Getting Started with Ruby on Rails

-#### Hello World: Ruby on Rails using Docker
+#### Hello World: Ruby on Rails Using Docker

 ##### Run `hello_world.rb` via Docker